beauty, communication, health and wellness, parenting, That girl in the red coat, Women, writing

 For those familiar with my tales, you know that I know that I am not “just” a girl standing in a shop.
 I am not “just” the manager.
 I am not “just” anything.
 Neither are you.
 Remember that. …and this gem from Mr. Anthony Robbins,

-Beauty, Business, communication, Hair Care, That girl in the red coat, Women
+beauty, Business, communication, Hair Care, That girl in the red coat, Women

 …nudge